Texture Settings

 Using the Multipack and Scaling variants feature together

-If you use Multipack to create two or more sprite sheets, plus you have several Scaling variants you have to include both placeholders into the Data and Texture file names like this:
+If you use Multipack to create two or more sprite sheets and have several Scaling variants, you need to include both placeholders in the Data and Texture file names, like this:

 sheet{n1}-{v}.plist